The Housing is Healthcare Fund

 Fund Criteria - Workforce Housing

-The Home Matters Arizona Fund seeks projects that align with the values established by the Home Matters national movement.
-The Home Matters Arizona Fund will prioritize and fund promising projects positioned to demonstrate measurable and positive outcomes focused on specific populations, geographic areas and the community at-large.
-Sample criteria for eligible Home Matters to Arizona projects include:
+The Housing is Healthcare Fund seeks projects that align with the values established by the Home Matters national movement.
+The Housing is Healthcare Fund will prioritize and fund promising projects positioned to demonstrate measurable and positive outcomes focused on specific populations, geographic areas and the community at-large.
+Sample criteria for eligible projects include:

 Want to apply?